apache/echarts-doc/en/option/series/treemap.md

 {{target: partial-treemap-visual-detial}}

-About the visual setting，see details in [series-treemap.levels](~series-treemap.levels).
+About the visual setting, see details in [series-treemap.levels](~series-treemap.levels).